awei01/katsu-site-source/posts/2012-03-20-how-to-care-for-your-dress-shirt.md

 **5\.
 Ammonia or Bleach**.
 (Tread carefully and do not use on colored shirts).

 Can't get a stain out of your favorite shirt?
 Get a fresh one!
-Email info@9tailors.com to make an appointment and design yourself a brand spanking new crisp, custom dress shirt.
+Email {{ site.emails.info }} to make an appointment and design yourself a brand spanking new crisp, custom dress shirt.